Stevenson scores 33 as Maples rally past Avella

-AVELLA -- Mapletown coach Chad Stevenson wasn’t worried when his team trailed Avella 30-29 at halftime on Tuesday night.
+AVELLA -- Mapletown coach Chad Stevenson wasn’t worried when his team trailed Avella 30-29 at halftime on Jan.
+4.

 “I was pretty relaxed and just went in there and told them that as bad as we’re playing we’re only down one point,” Stevenson said.
 “I said we just need to give a lot more effort on defense and calm down on offense.”